github/opensource.guide/getting-started/legal.md

 Sharing your creative work with the world can be an exciting and rewarding experience.
 It can also mean a bunch of legal things you didn't know you had to worry about.

 Thankfully, you don't have to start from scratch.
 This section will make sure you've got all your legal needs covered.

-**(Do we need a legal disclaimer for this piece?)**
+Before you dive in, be sure to read our [disclaimer](../../../disclaimer).

 * TOC
 {:toc}